 THE 10 RAREST BIRDS IN THE WORLD

 According to EDGE, one in eight species of birds is now on the brink of extinction.
-There are conservation and breeding programs all over the world, on a grand mission to protect these rare birds and help them increase their numbers so they can return to the wild.
+There are conservation and breeding programs all over the world trying to protect these rare birds and to help them increase in number so they can return to the wild.